 I have the great privilege to be part of the small team at Talawa Theatre Company, one of the UK’s leading theatre companies.
 We have produced and performed work at the National Theatre as well as the main houses of large regional theatres like the Royal Exchange Manchester, Birmingham Repertory Theatre, West Yorkshire Playhouse, the New Wolsey in Ipswich etc.

 2016 was our ‘King Lear year’ – planning began in 2015 and rehearsals in 2016.
-The results created an unstoppable rollercoaster – sold out shows across the entire 9 weeks of the run, blanket 4 and 5 * reviews, a film of the stage production with which we then hit BBC iPlayer (June to September), followed by free nationwide screenings in cinemas up and down the country and a broadcast on BBCFour on Christmas Day.
+The results created an unstoppable rollercoaster – sold out shows across the entire 9 weeks of the run, blanket 4 and 5 * reviews, a film of the stage production which hit BBC iPlayer (June to September), followed by free nationwide screenings, and a broadcast on BBCFour on Christmas Day.

 In June 2016 we had a three week long Festival of new work – Talawa Firsts.
 In August 2016 we commenced rehearsals for a brand new devised show – no script, no set, nothing … leaving the cast and company to create something by supporting them with a small budget.
 The results astounded everyone who came to see HATCH, the TYPT: 16 show from Talawa’s young people’s company which played at Hackney Showroom to sold out and hugely appreciative audiences in early September.

-Of course, at Talawa we’ve started plannng ahead for 2017 (and 2018 – when we will have a three month West End Season and warp around Festival of new work).
+Of course, at Talawa we’ve started plannng ahead for 2017 (and 2018 / 2019 – when we will have a three month West End Season and wrap around Festival of new work).
 I’ll save the details for the press announcements!

 Alongide King Lear, I was part of a very small team running a local arts festival in my community.
 Given that we use the Church and a local Community Centre, the Festival has to take place before Easter each year.